-There can be a misconception that bad behaviour at work is easy to spot, but very often mistreatment can be gradual, subtle and insidious.
-It can be difficult to pin point a stand out example, which is why so often bad behaviour slips under the radar, leaving you with that niggling, uncomfortable feeling that something is ‘off’.
-If you sense that something just isn’t right about a colleague (or manager’s) behaviour, below are some tell-tale signs to watch out for;
+It can be difficult to pin point a stand out example which is why so often bad behaviour slips under the radar, leaving you with that niggling, uncomfortable feeling that something is ‘off’.
+If you sense that something just isn’t right about a colleague (or manager’s) behaviour, below are some behaviours to watch out for;

 - Bullying: this one might sound obvious, but undermining and humiliating another person can take many subtle forms.
-For example, off-colour jokes can all too easily be written off as ‘banter’.
-If these jokes consistently seem to target an individual or group, it’s likely causing more damage than meets the eye.
+Jokes can all too easily be written off as ‘banter’ but if these jokes consistently seem to target an individual or group, it’s likely causing more damage than meets the eye.

 - Substance abuse: at work this poses a risk to the individual and everyone around them.
 It can be identified by unusual changes in a person’s judgment, alertness, perception, performance and emotional state.
 They may even have confided in you or offered you some drugs.

 - Violence: intimidation, pushing, anger-related incidents and disregarding the health & safety for others can all be warning signs of violent behaviour.